 (See also Overview of Thoracic Trauma Overview of Thoracic Trauma Thoracic trauma causes about 25% of traumatic deaths in the US.
 Many chest injuries cause death during the first minutes or hours after trauma; they can frequently be treated at the bedside... read more .)

 A single rib may fracture in more than one place.
-If multiple adjacent ribs fracture in ≥ 2 places, the breaks in each rib result in a segment of chest wall that is not mechanically connected to the rest of the thoracic cage (flail segment).
-This flail segment moves paradoxically (ie, outward during expiration and inward during inspiration—see Figure: Flail chest.).
+If multiple (3 or more) adjacent ribs fracture in ≥ 2 places, the breaks in each rib result in a segment of chest wall that is not mechanically connected to the rest of the thoracic cage (flail segment).
+This flail segment moves paradoxically (ie, outward during expiration and inward during inspiration—see figure Flail chest Flail chest ).

-Patients are at high risk for respiratory complications, mainly because the large amount of force required to cause a flail chest typically causes a significant underlying pulmonary contusion.
+Patients are at high risk for respiratory complications, mainly because the large amount of force required to cause a flail chest typically causes a significant underlying pulmonary contusion Pulmonary Contusion Pulmonary contusion is trauma-induced lung hemorrhage and edema without laceration.
+(See also Overview of Thoracic Trauma.)
+Pulmonary contusion is a common and potentially lethal chest injury... read more .
 In addition, the paradoxical motion of flail chest increases the work of breathing, and chest wall pain tends to limit deep inspiration and thus maximal ventilation.

 Chest x-ray can help confirm bone fractures and usually shows underlying pulmonary contusion; x-ray does not show cartilaginous disruption.